-When i started my cost cutting journey, i bought into the notion that the larger the package, the better the value.
-Once i learned to calculate cost per unit, I soon found out that often smaller packages are a better bang for the buck.
-This weekend, i needed dog food.
-My furkids eat Purina One.
+This weekend, I needed dog food.
+My fur kids eat Purina One.
 I had a $4 coupon from my last bag of food, good on large bag only.
-I also printed 2 x $3.00 smartsource coupons through this group.
+I also printed 2 x $3.00 coupons.
 The 3.6 kg bag was $13.62, while the 6.8 kg is $25.99.
 The 3$ coupon could be used on the smaller bag.
 So, using the cost per unit formula, price divided by unit, I came to understand the cost per unit on the smaller bags was better:

 SMALL BAG: $13.62 – 3.00 COUPON = 10.62 ÷ 3.6 = 2.95 (cost per kilo, or unit)